Healthy fats on a keto or low-carb diet

 - Hemp seeds

 - Found in almost every food, including meat, nuts and seeds.

-- Vegetable and seed oils (especially safflower oil, sunflower oil, soybean oil, cotton seed oil and corn oil) – as well as processed foods that contain them – are loaded with omega-6 fatty acids.
-In fact, these are typically the major source of omega-6 PUFAs in modern Western diets.
-We recommend avoiding these vegetable and seed oils.5 Learn more
+- Vegetable and seed oils (especially safflower oil, sunflower oil, soybean oil, cotton seed oil and corn oil) – as well as processed foods that contain them – are often a major source of omega-6 PUFAs in modern Western diets.14 We recommend minimizing these vegetable and seed oils because they are highly processed.

 Aim for a healthy omega-6:omega-3 PUFA ratio